 INTERVIEWER: Well, congratulations, and happy birthday recently to her.

-MAW: We had a party.
+MAW: Oh we had a party.
 We had family come from all over.
 It was very nice.

 I bet I read every mystery.
 I got crazy into mystery.
 I bet I read every mystery in that library before I left there in eighth grade.
 But it was just such a—I’m not kidding, when I think about my love for reading, it just takes me back to that library.
-And then she started giving us like a nickel on Fridays, so we got a nickel to go up to Miss Sheeley’s store, which was right behind the school on Potter Street.
+And then she started giving us like a nickel on Fridays, so we got a nickel to go up to Miss Sheeley’s store, which was like right behind the school on Potter Street.
 You could go there to buy penny candy.
-I mean, I didn’t need to be paid, because I was doing what I loved doing, but she insisted that everybody that worked got a nickel. (laughs)
+I mean, I didn’t need to be paid, I really didn't need to be paid, because I was doing what I loved doing, but she insisted that everybody that worked got a nickel. (laughs)

 INTERVIEWER: That’s so great.